389ds/389-ds-base/src/cockpit/389-console/README.md

 ## Replication

 Setup replication configuration, changelog, and agreements.
 Keep agmt setup wizard simple.
 Build in some simple monitoring and agreement status info.
 Save the real replication monitoring for the monitor tab panel.

-- Build in cleanallruv task (and the abort task), and cleanallruv task monitoring!
+-  Build in cleanallruv task (and the abort task), and cleanallruv task monitoring
 - "Reinit all agmts" option??
 - "test replication" operation (already exists in lib389) - monitoring page, or agreement dropdown(+1)?